Bennie Thompson: Negotiating the January 6 Commission and chairing the Select Committee

 On January 7, 2021, Thompson issued a statement about the January 6 United States Capitol attack.
 In the statement, he wrote, "There must be a thorough Congressional investigation into the clear and massive breakdowns in preparedness and response.
 My Committee has been examining the threat from domestic terrorism, right-wing extremism, and white nationalism for ten years and this will be at the top of our agenda for the new Congress."

 On February 13, Speaker Nancy Pelosi announced plans for a bicameral commission to investigate the attack on the Capitol, modeled after the National Commission on Terrorist Attacks Upon the United States (9/11 Commission), an independent panel that investigated the attacks of September 11, 2001.
 The 9/11 Commission was created in 2002 by Congress and issued a detailed report on its findings 15 months later.
 Pelosi and Minority Leader Kevin McCarthy tasked Thompson and John Katko, the House Homeland Security Committee's highest-ranking members, with negotiating the commission's establishment resolution.
 Despite initial bipartisan support for a commission, by March, disputes between Democrats and Republicans over the proposed investigation's scope and whether the commission would have an equal number of members from each party stalled the commission's creation.

 On May 14, 2021, Thompson and Katko announced H.R.
 3233, The National Commission to Investigate the January 6 Attack on the United States Capitol Complex Act.
 The resolution introduced to the House on May 19 met all Republican objections; it contained an equal number of members from each party, required approval of both parties to issue subpoenas, and set a firm deadline of December 31, 2021, to complete the report.
 The bill to form the commission passed the House, 252–175, with 35 Republicans and every Democrat supporting it.
 On May 28, Senate Republicans used a filibuster to block taking up the bill.
 Thompson issued a statement denouncing Senate Republicans, calling it appalling that Mitch McConnell allowed the bill to be filibustered even after hearing from Officer Brian Sicknick's mother and her support for the bill.

 On July 1, 2021, Speaker Nancy Pelosi chose Thompson to chair the United States House Select Committee on the January 6 Attack.
-As chair, Thompson has the sole authority to sign and issue a subpoena.
-According to a Congressional Research Service survey, this is the only active House committee with this authorization, found under Section 5: Procedures in H.Res 503, as most House committees can issue and authorize subpoenas only with a majority vote of the committee/subcommittee or by consulting the ranking minority member.
+According to Thompson's friends and advisors, his national security expertise qualified him to chair the committee.
+As chair, Thompson had the sole authority to sign and issue a subpoena.
+According to a Congressional Research Service survey, this was the only active House committee with this authorization in the 117th Congress, found under Section 5: Procedures in H.Res 503, as most House committees can issue and authorize subpoenas only with a majority vote of the committee/subcommittee or by consulting the ranking minority member.
 Most House committees can have a member designated by the committee to authorize subpoenas.